mboladop/Pardobymireia-Ecommerce-BE-Stream4project/README.md

 [![Build Status](https://travis-ci.org/mboladop/Pardobymireia-ecommerce-BE-stream4project.svg)](https://travis-ci.org/mboladop/Pardobymireia-ecommerce-BE-stream4project)

-# Smallroundears Website
+# Pardo by Mireia ecommerce Website

 ## Overview

 ### What is this website for?

-This is a website for people to learn about Hippopotami and/or then test them on their knowledge.
+This is an ecommerce website for people to shop all Pardo by Mireia´s latest products and keep them informed of the brands whereabouts.

 ### What does it do?